 Robin joined the Board in October 2017 as Independent Non-executive Chairman.
-He is a chartered accountant with over 30 years' experience with listed companies initially as an adviser, then as a leading executive and latterly as Non-executive.
-He is also currently Chairman of FIH Group Plc.
+He is a chartered accountant with over 30 years' experience with listed companies, initially as an adviser, then as a leading executive and, latterly, as a Non-executive.
+He is also currently Chairman of Churchill China Plc and Non-executive Director of Headlam Plc and The Manufacturing Technology Centre Limited.